shijiebei2009/RedisDirectory/readme.md

 RedisDirectory [![Build Status](https://api.travis-ci.org/shijiebei2009/RedisDirectory.svg?branch=master)](https://travis-ci.org/shijiebei2009/RedisDirectory)   [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)
 ===========================================================================================================================================================================================================================================================================================
-A simple redis storage engine for Lucene
+A simple redis storage engine for lucene
 ========================================

 _The repo is just a very simple implements for store lucene's index files in redis.
 I initially did this project is aims to be usable in production_.
-But it is a completely small simple implements.
-It supports index file slice and mutex lock, the lock implements by java nio file lock, it can release lock when jvm exit abnormal.
+It's a complete concise implementation, you can use a different jedis implements (jedis/jedis pool/sharded jedis pool/jedis cluster) without modifying the code.
+It supports index file slice, mutex lock and redis file cache.
+With redis file cache it can help you improve the performance of writing index files.
+In this repo the lock implements by java nio file lock, it can release lock when jvm exit abnormal.
-If you use a singleton lock, then you can not achieve mutual exclusion across processes, or else if you use redis to store a flag as lock, then the virtual machine can not be automatically unlock if it crash.
+If you use a singleton lock, then you can not achieve mutual exclusion across multi processes, or else if you use redis to store a flag as lock, then the flag will still store in redis when the java virtual machine exit abnormal.
+And when you use next time, you can not obtain lock again unless you delete the lock flag in the redis manual.

 Requirements
 ------------